QuaSi-Software/Documentation/docs/resie_fundamentals.md

 * `Reset`: Reset values for the next time step.
 * `Control`: Calculate control behavior to check if a component should run or not.
 Also write information on required/provided temperatures and energy limitations, if these are already known at this point.
-* `Potential`: Calculates the potential energy that can be supplied or consumed by a transformer.
-Used when transformers are directly connected to each other as pre-processing step.
+* `Potential`: Calculates the potential energy that can be processed by a transformer.
+This is necessary when several transformers are connected directly or through busses, as this might lead to multiple solutions of how to operate the transformers.
 No energy is processed in this step.
 * `Process`: Process energy depending on the type of the component and if the control behavior dictates the component should run.
 * `Load`: For storage components, take in any excess of energy after the processing of connected components.
 * `Distribute`: For bus components, distribute energy supplied and requested by each connected component and calculate the energy transfered between connected busses.

 ### Determining order of operations

 For each component of the energy system some or all of the simulation steps are performed on that component.
-An *operation* is a pair of a component and a simulation step.
+An *operation* is a pair of a component and a simulation step. **Note:** In the following "order of operations" and "order of operation" is used as they describe the same concept albeit with slightly different meaning.

 Determining the order of operations follow an algorithm consisting of a base order and several rearrangement steps.
 Each rearrangement step imposes some order over some or all of the operations and is potentially overwritten by the rearrangement steps following after that.

 **Note: As of now, it is an open question if this algorithm produces correct results for all relevant energy systems.**